pulumi/docs/reference/organizing-stacks-projects.md

 ## Inter-Stack Dependencies

-Let's imagine you decide to define your cluster infrastructure in one project and consume it from another.
+Let's imagine that acmecorp decides to define its cluster infrastructure in one project and consume it from another.
-Perhaps one project, `acmecorp-infra`, defines your Kubernetes cluster and another, `acmecorp-services`, deploys services into it.
+Perhaps one project, `infra`, defines the Kubernetes cluster and another, `services`, deploys services into it.
 Let's further imagine we are doing this across three distinct environments, production, staging, and testing.
 In that case, we'll have six distinct stacks, that pair up together:

-* `acmecorp-infra-production` provides the cluster used by `acmecorp-services-production`
+* `acmecorp/infra/production` provides the cluster used by `acmecorp/services/production`
-* `acmecorp-infra-staging` provides the cluster used by `acmecorp-services-staging`
+* `acmecorp/infra/staging` provides the cluster used by `acmecorp/services/staging`
-* `acmecorp-infra-testing` provides the cluster used by `acmecorp-services-testing`
+* `acmecorp/infra/testing` provides the cluster used by `acmecorp/services/testing`

 The way Pulumi programs communicate information for external consumption is by using stack exports.
 For instance, our infrastructure stack might export the Kubernetes configuration information needed to deploy into a cluster: